-During assessments, Students are not allowed to communicate with anyone except the proctor.
-During team assessments, teams may communicate internally but may not have any communication with other teams.
-Communication with outside teams will result in all team members from both offending teams losing all credit for the team assessment.

-Students cannot leave the assessment room prior to designated break times.
-Any additional breaks, snacks or other accommodations for medical reasons must be approved by the Student Services office and appropriate ADA communications received by faculty.

-Students must wear their approved Roseman University identification to sit for any assessment.
-Students without their approved ID will be excused from the testing room and will receive a "No Pass" grade for the assessment.
-Additionally, jackets, coats, hoodies, hats, blankets may not be worn during any assessment.
-Ear plugs, if used, must be approved by the faculty proctor.
-Backpacks, and all personal belongings will be left a designated break-out room or other area.
-No personal belongings will be allowed at your seat.
-Smart watches, fit-bit devices, phones and other electronics will be left with personal belongings or set on a table in the front of the classroom.
-Scratch paper and a pencil will be provided to you during the assessment.
-Scratch paper will be numbered and must be turned in to the faculty at the end of the assessment.
+- During the assessment students may only communicate with the proctor. - During the team assessments, teams may communicate with other members of their team, but may not communicate with other teams. - Communication with outside teams will result in all team members from both teams losing all credit for the team assessment. - Students cannot leave the assessment room prior to designated break times.
+Any additional breaks, snacks, or other accommodations for medical reasons must be approved by and on file with Student Services. - Students cannot access any personal items during any of the 10-minute breaks including but not limited to, backpacks, electronic devices, books, coats, or jackets etc. - Smart watches, Fit-Bit devices, phones and other electronics will be left with personal belongings or set on a table in the classroom designated by the proctor. - Roseman-approved water containers will be on a table in the classroom designated by the proctor. - Students cannot eat, drink, or have access to any personal items or any electronic devices during any part of the assessment process, which includes accessing items during 10-minute breaks, with the exception of their Roseman-approved water container. - Students must wear their approved Roseman University identification (ID) badge to sit for any assessment.
+(See Access Badge Policy) - Students without their approved ID (or library-issued temporary badge) will be excused from the assessment room and will receive a "No Pass" grade for the assessment. - Jackets, coats, hoodies, hats, and/or blankets may not be worn during any assessment. - Ear plugs, if used, must be approved by the proctor. - Backpacks and all personal belongings will be left in the designated area. - No personal belongings will be allowed at your seat during the assessment process. - Backwards navigation is disabled on all of the individual and team assessments so students cannot move backward on these assessments. - Scratch paper and a pencil will be provided to you by the proctor at the time of the assessment.

-Faculty will designate a pre-arranged seating order for the assessment.
-Additionally, faculty may request a student move to another seat during the assessment.
-Students are expected to comply with all faculty instructions during the entire assessment process.
+- Scratch paper is numbered and must be turned in to the proctor at the end of the assessment. - The proctor will designate a pre-arranged seating assignment for the assessment. - The proctor may request a student move to another seat during the assessment. - Students are expected to comply with all the proctor's instructions during the entire assessment process.